mit-crpg/OpenMOC/_sources/usersguide/running.txt

 .. option:: -t, --num-omp-threads=<# CPU cores>

 The number of OpenMP threads to use.
-This option only applies to scripts which use OpenMOC's :cpp:class:`CPUSolver`, or derived classes such as :cpp:class:`ThreadPrivateSolver`, :cpp:class:`VectorizedSolver` and :cpp:class:`VectorizedPrivateSolver`.
-The default is 1 thread.
+This option only applies to scripts which use OpenMOC's :cpp:class:`CPUSolver`, or derived classes such as :cpp:class:`VectorizedSolver`.
+The default is the number of CPU cores available on the machine of interest.

 .. option:: -b, --num-gpu-threadblocks=<64>